dhruvinsh/assignment/README.md

 So to cover all, in `shopping` package there are 3 components, Tax Policy, Merchandise and Shopping Cart.

-Based on Input data, we can parse needed data and generate merchandise objects.
+Based on Input data, we can parse needed data and generate merchandise objects. tokenizer is there to parse the string order and help us to generate merchandise objects.

 Merchandise has name, price, category and imported status.
 Based on observed input data we have some predefined merchandise category as well.
 Category get assigned automatically from statically defined categories, if it not found then GENERIC category get assigned.